abghorba/Tic-Tac-Toe/README.md

 If you run UnbeatableTTT, you play against the computer.
 Try to beat the computer!
-Example game of Player vs. Computer:
+Example game of AI.Player vs. Computer:
     Do you want to be X or O?
 (X/O)
     X